 Center for Research on Learning and Teaching

-E-mail, online discussion tools, and social networking websites (e.g., CTools, Facebook, MySpace, del.icio.us, flickr, Twitter) offer tremendous potential to extend the boundaries of the physical classroom and to enhance student learning.
+E-mail, online discussion tools, and social networking websites (e.g., Canvas, CTools, Facebook, MySpace, del.icio.us, flickr, Twitter) offer tremendous potential to extend the boundaries of the physical classroom and to enhance student learning.
 Many undergraduate students spend time using these online tools to develop and maintain their social networks.
 Instructors can take advantage of these same tools to increase rapport and create a sense of community in their courses.
 They also can help students develop greater motivation by showing the relevance of course-related material to students' lives.
 By sharing a wide variety of resources with and among students, instructors can deepen exposure to course-related material and highlight connections among concepts within and across disciplines.
 For example, Professor Mark Clague (Musicology, University of Michigan) uses Facebook to build community by informing his students of one another's class recitals and upcoming conferences and concerts they might wish to attend.
 He can broaden their perspectives on course materials by creating a space for students to reflect upon and discuss resources he posts and connecting students to people outside U-M who share their interests in music.
 Finally, links to a group that explores the growing (but still underrepresented) number of women conductors help him raise diversity awareness in a disciplinary-specific context.

 While these technologies can be powerful means to promote learning, they may also present pedagogical and logistical challenges to instructors.
 This article highlights some of these challenges regarding instructor-student interactions and poses questions and suggestions to help instructors manage their online communications and “online identities.”